Fiji braces for Cyclone Yasa with 16-meter waves forecast | DW | 17.12.2020

-Fiji's population of nearly 1 million has been urged to seek higher ground, as Cyclone Yasa neared the South Pacific nation's two main islands.
-Meteorologists have warned that the storm could swamp smaller islands.
+Authorities have urged Fiji's population of nearly 1 million to seek higher ground, as Cyclone Yasa hit the South Pacific nation's two main islands.
+Meteorologists have warned the storm could swamp smaller islands.

-Fijian leaders urged the entire 930,000 population to seek shelter under emergency orders as Cyclone Yasa roared across the South Pacific island nation Thursday.
+Fijian leaders have urged the entire population of 930,000 to seek shelter under emergency orders as Cyclone Yasa roared across the South Pacific island nation.

 Fiji's National Disaster Management Office warned the cyclone could generate waves as high as 16 meters (52 feet).

-Yasa whirled over Vanua Levu, Fiji's main northern island, packing gusts of 250 kph (200 mph).
+Yasa whirled over Vanua Levu, Fiji's main northern island, packing gusts of 250 kilometers per hour (200 miles per hour).
 It then headed southeast to pass near Suva, the capital, on the other main island of Viti Levu.

-"Prepare, take cover, and pray for Fiji, tweeted Bainimarama.
-He estimated that 95% of residents were in the path of Yasa, a top-scale category five storm.
+"Prepare, take cover, and pray for Fiji," tweeted Bainimarama.
+He estimated that 95% of residents were in the path of Yasa, a top-scale Category 5 storm.

-He said that Fiji had been "battered" by 12 cyclones since 2012, adding that this represented a "climate emergency."
+Bainimarama said Fiji had been "battered" by 12 cyclones since 2012, adding that this represented a "climate emergency."

-Fijian residents were stocking up on food as well as drinking water, said Save the Children chief Shairana Ali, after a warning from the Fiji Water Authority that supplies could be interrupted.
+Fiji's residents were stocking up on food as well as drinking water, said Save the Children Fiji chief Shairana Ali, after a warning from the Fiji Water Authority that supplies could be interrupted.

-Schools closed and residents tried to secure dwellings mostly made of corrugated iron and timber amid memories of Cyclone Winston in 2016 that killed 44 people and destroyed tens of thousands of homes.
+Schools have closed and residents have tried to secure homes mostly made of corrugated iron and timber.
+In 2016, Cyclone Winston killed 44 people and destroyed tens of thousands of homes in the country.

 Weatherwatch, a service based in New Zealand, described Yasa as one of the most powerful cyclones recorded across the South Pacific.